FEMM (duo): 2018-2020: dollhouse

 In October 2020, FEMM released the final single, "Chewing Gum Cleaner", before erasing all content from their platforms.

-2020-present: FEMM 2.0. and 404 Not Found
+2020-2022: FEMM 2.0., 404 Not Found, Tokyo Girls Anthem and Tokyo Ex Machina

 In November 2020, FEMM announced that they were going to 'upgrade' to FEMM Version 2.0. and teased the song "Level Up" featuring Duke of Harajuku.
 The song was subsequently released as a single from their new EP "404 Not Found".
+Tak. iijima photo exhibition『5 years with FEMM』 was held at Harajuku Design Festa Gallery EAST 201, between December 12, 2020, and December 10, 2020.

 To further promote their upcoming FEMM 2.0. studio album, they released the singles "Sugar Rush" and "Private Dancer" along with accompanying music videos.
 In late 2021, the duo released the song "Tokyo Girls Anthem", and in early 2022 they released an album of the same name as that single, supported through the singles "Tokyo Girls Anthem" and "We Got Each Other".
+On January 21, 2022, they released their last full album "Tokyo Ex Machina".